katerynachechotka-p/quantum-harmonic-oscillator-/README.md

-This project implements a finite-difference numerical solution of the time-independent Schrödinger equation for the one-dimensional quantum harmonic oscillator.
+This project implements a finite-difference numerical solution of the time-independent Schrödinger equation for the one-dimensional quantum harmonic oscillator, with an extension to the anharmonic case to investigate where perturbative approximations break down.
 Numerical eigenvalues and eigenfunctions are computed and validated against analytic solutions.

 |This work is intended as an exploratory computational study to develop numerical intuition for quantum eigenvalue problems, rather than as a complete or novel theoretical contribution.|

+# Harmonic oscillator

 We consider a particle of mass m in a harmonic potential